utolee90/tciTransformer/README.md

-# iTransformer
+# TCiTransformer

-The repo is the official implementation for the paper: [iTransformer: Inverted Transformers Are Effective for Time Series Forecasting](https://arxiv.org/abs/2310.06625). [[Slides]](https://cloud.tsinghua.edu.cn/f/175ff98f7e2d44fbbe8e/), [[Poster]](https://cloud.tsinghua.edu.cn/f/36a2ae6c132d44c0bd8c/).
+The repo is about TCiTransformer, an improved model from [iTransformer: Inverted Transformers Are Effective for Time Series Forecasting](https://arxiv.org/abs/2310.06625).

 # Basic Info
 Please see [iTrnasformer Main Link](https://github.com/thuml/iTransformer)